Legend of the Bird God: The God of fire

 So, as Loki would have the similar aspects to Prometheus, then it's possible that the same punishment would have been done towards Agni.
 So, perhaps we can see some similarities to Prometheus, Loki, Agni and other deities though they were said to have came from a different race before living with the gods.
 The readers can look up "Loki Heals", as a Blogger details some interesting connections between AGNI and Loki.

 Now, since one of the scripts detail Agni in the Rig Vedas as being a messenger God of the three worlds and would oversee the sacrifices of the gods from mankind, then this can connect to the Israelites doing the animal sacrifices and burnt offerings to the God of fire in the Bible.
 In the tradition states "Agnihotra" or the sacrificial fire offerings that is done in their home.
-It states that in the Wiki, the last animal sacrifice was done by a Brahman sect in the 1970s as they would sacrifice a goat, and also how they would make a figure of a bird out of brcks.
+It states that in the Wiki, the last animal sacrifice was done by a Brahman sect in the 1970s as they would sacrifice a goat, and also how they would make a figure of a bird out of bricks.
 Agni is depicted in the form of a bird, see "Agnicayana" documentary.
 Here is an excerpt from the Wiki:

 Agnicayana: "The Agnicayana (ati-rātra agni-cayana; lit. 'over-night piling up of the fire') or Athirathram is a category of advanced Śrauta rituals.
 After one has established the routine of the twice-daily routine of Agnihotra offerings and biweekly dara-purna-masa offerings, one is eligible to perform the Agnistoma, the simplest soma rite.
 After the agnistoma, one is eligible to perform more extensive soma rites and Agnicayana rites.
 There are various varieties of Agnicayana.
 Agnicayana continues to be performed in Kerala, Andhra."